What is CBD? Let's explore it together

 However, most people don’t know what this compound is.

-Read along to understand what CBD is, what CBD is used for, common dosages, and why it’s legal in nearly every country around the world.
+Read along to understand what CBD is, what CBD is used for, whats CBD oil is, common dosages, how to smoke CBD with herbs, and why it’s legal in nearly every country around the world.

 Hemp is cannabis; however, it does not contain large levels of THC.
 Instead, hemp crops are bred to contain less than 0.3% THC.